 Where did you pick up such good writing skills?

 Thanks for this question.
 I grew up speaking da kine Pidgin, you know.
-I read, read, read and wrote, wrote, wrote.
+I read, read, read and other writers became my mentor and so I wrote, wrote, wrote.
 I avoided writing courses in college, afraid professors would tell me, “You are not a writer and will never be one.”

 I wish I had said: